lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

-This way of the R parallelism uses the [Rmpi](http://cran.r-project.org/web/packages/Rmpi/index.html) package and the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) (Message Passing Interface) as a "backend" for its parallel operations.
+This way of the R parallelism uses the [Rmpi](http://cran.r-project.org/web/packages/Rmpi/index.html) package and the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) (Message Passing Interface) as a "back-end" for its parallel operations.
 The MPI-based job in R is very similar to submitting an [MPI Job](../jobs_and_resources/slurm.md#binding-and-distribution-of-tasks) since both are running multicore jobs on multiple nodes.
 Below is an example of running R script with the Rmpi on Taurus: